unumux/UI-Framework/README.md

 Shows a list of all of the commands including the advanced commands.

-**grunt setup**
+**grunt build**

-Sets up the bower components/libraries, pulls the branding files from github, copies the files to the correct directories, cleans out unnecessary files, compiles the css file for the first time, and sets the css/js paths for the initial environment.
-This should be only ran once at the beginning of a project.
+Builds out the bower components/libraries, pulls the branding files from github, copies the files to the correct directories, cleans out unnecessary files, compiles the css file for the first time, and sets the css/js paths for the initial environment.

 **grunt watch**